mcfnord/rml/src/busto.md

 Further, Lindquist does not hold loyal DPAs to the same standards as DPAs who are critical or question his directives.

-Summgy of the Factual Findings: DPAs who are loyal to Lindquist are deemed “good colleagues,“ receive good assignments and are treated differently than those DPAs who fail to give him, in his opinion, their unequivocal support.
+Summary of the Factual Findings: <mark>DPAs who are loyal to Lindquist are deemed “good colleagues,“ receive good assignments and are treated differently than those DPAs who fail to give him, in his opinion, their unequivocal support.</mark>

-Summgy of the Evidence: In many respects, this allegation goes to the core of the Merrival and Penner Complaints, as well as the great frustration of some career prosecutors with the Lindquist administration.
+Summary of the Evidence: In many respects, this allegation goes to the core of the Merrival and Penner Complaints, as well as the great frustration of some career prosecutors with the Lindquist administration.
 Lindquist said that Prosecutor Horne, his predecessor, emphasized a “trial warrior“ culture and rewarded DPAs who “racked up” a set number of trials in a year